osisoft/Client-Failover-Service/content/authentication.md

 ## Groups
 The Failover Service creates two local user groups when it is installed.
 Group membership is used to determine authorization for each request.

-**PIAdapterFailoverUsers:** Users of the Failover Service, typically accounts running adapters
+**PIAdapterFailoverUsers:** Users of the Failover Service, typically accounts running adapters.
+This group is able to configure the failover service and post heartbeat messages.
+The account specified in the adapter failover configuration needs to be added to this group.

-**PIAdapterFailoverAdministrators:** Administrators of the Failover Service
+**PIAdapterFailoverAdministrators:** Administrators of the Failover Service.
+This group is able to delete failover groups and sessions and POST role overrides.

 The group membership required for each type of request can be seen in the {link to endpoints table}.